-Since the redundancy of the Clinic Co-ordinator in 2017 the Clinic management has, been undertaken by the Chair of the Clinic Committee with administrative support from the office and clinical support from the Clinic Committee.
+The Clinic management is undertaken by the Chair of the Clinic Committee with administrative support from the office and clinical support from the Clinic Committee.
 The Head of Fundraising and Development has overseen project planning and assessing outputs and outcomes.
-This arrangement will be reviewed in the strategic planning process in the next financial year 2019-20 next year in light of how effective this arrangement has been in comparison with the effectiveness of having a salaried manager.
+This arrangement is still being reviewed in the ongoing strategic planning process.